Menu

 Let’s look at some examples:

-Total Employee Headcount Nationwide Employee Headcount Colorado Only # Employees to Cover ER Premium Required?
-Total Contribution Required (2023-2024) ER Premium Contribution EE Premium Contribution (2023-2024)
+Total Employee Headcount Nationwide Employee Headcount Colorado Only # Employees to Cover ER Premium Required? % Premium Paid by Employer % Maximum Premium Paid by Employee

-*In this example, Company D has elected to contribute both the employer and employee portions of the premium.
+‡ And in the last example, Company D has elected to contribute both the employer and employee portions of the premium, so the employees do not have a premium contribution deducted from their wages.

-How Does CO FAMLI Contributions Work For Fully-Insured Private Plans Like ShelterPoint?
+How Do Contributions Work for Fully Insured Private Plans Like ShelterPoint?

 Private Plan benefits must be equal to or more generous than the State Plan.
-Most importantly – the employee's maximum contribution must not be more than what they would pay to the State Fund.
+Most importantly, the employee's maximum contribution must not be more than what they would pay under the State Plan.

 Portrait-of-businessman-with-laptop